 Prepare today for a greater tomorrow

-All students applying for the following courses at the University of Oxford are required to take the History Aptitude Test:
+All candidates applying to the following institutions/courses are required to take BMAT:

 University of Cambridge*: A100, A101, D100

 * Please note that it is not essential for applicants to the Cambridge Graduate course in Medicine (A101) to sit the BMAT, although applicants could use a successful result as part of their pre-medical requirements.
 For those candidates who are applying to the University of Bristol Veterinary Science (D100) course only, BUT NOT to any of the other BMAT-using institutions and courses, the BMAT will not be compulsory.
 Failure to sit the BMAT could result in an unsuccessful application to a candidate’s chosen institution, it is important that candidates refer to university websites, prospectuses, and UCAS for a definitive list of entry requirements.